ibm-cloud-docs/containers/cs_worker_plan.md

 **How can I check the operating system that my worker nodes run?**

 When you create a worker pool, you choose the flavor, which describes the operating system along with the compute resources of the worker nodes.
-Supported operating systems are Ubuntu 16.04 x86_64, 18.04 x86_64.
+Supported operating systems are Ubuntu 18.04 x86_64, 16.04 x86_64 (deprecated).
 To update the version of the operating system that a worker node uses, such as from Ubuntu 16 to 18, you can [replace the flavor of the worker pool](/docs/containers?topic=containers-update#machine_type).

 You can also log in to your cluster to check the operating system of the worker nodes.
 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)